Ambassador Henick discusses Washington's long-term vision in Uzbekistan

 Navbahor Imamova, VOA: You engage the presidential administration; you have meetings there, including with the president's daughter, Saida Mirziyoyeva, and others.
 But we almost never see you talking with any of Uzbekistan's lawmakers.
 Do you also engage with the parliament, which will have elections later this year?

 U.S. Ambassador Jonathan Henick: I do.
-I had meetings with Senator Spayev not long ago.
+I had meetings with Senator Safoyev not long ago.
 Over the last year and a half, we've had visits by congressional delegations to Uzbekistan from Washington, which has also given us an opportunity to engage with the parliament.
 We'll be watching the upcoming elections very closely because there will be a new electoral system for parliamentary representatives.
 I would say that we are engaging with the parliament.
 I'd like to see the same kind of transparency from the parliament, and we're seeing some of that.
 I was encouraged by some of the televised debates that they've had.
 We need to see more of that because, for the parliament to fulfill its potential here in the Uzbek system, it needs to be empowered, and it needs to communicate its role to the public.

 We definitely will be looking at, and we have some programs in Open World and other programs that connect the Uzbek parliament with the U.S. Congress so that we can share our experiences.